platformatic/platformatic/docs/reference/sql-mapper/entities/api.md

 ### Handling Null Values

 When using the `eq` and `neq` operators with a null value, the comparison logic adheres to standard SQL rules for null value handling.
-Below is an explanation of how these operators are interpreted when the value is null:

 ### Examples